 The Coleman Tenaya Lake Fast Pitch Cabin Tent is a reliable camping tent.
 I can 100% tell anyone that it will keep you dry and it won’t give out during heavy winds.
 I bought this tent myself and have used it at least 20-30 times.
 I have been through torrential rainfalls, windy days, and even more.
 It has ZERO rips, tears, or any malfunctioning parts.
 I am telling you it is easily one of the best family tents against bad weather.

 I recommend this to any campground camper, it won’t let you down because it’s a TANK of a tent.
 I am not being biased because I own it… I have owned many tents, especially Coleman Tents that just plain sucked.
 This was easily my favorite Coleman camping tent because of its weatherproof design, and its huge interior.

-I actually have an article about my Coleman Tenaya Lake 8 Person Tent, read about it here and you’ll learn everything about it, from the amount of sleeping room to how many poles it uses.
+I actually have an article about my Coleman Tenaya Lake 8 Person Tent, read about it by clicking here and you’ll learn everything about it, from the amount of sleeping room to how many poles it uses.
 Trust me its a steal of a deal when looking for a tent.
 The price is unbeatable for that quality.